Colonel Mitch Fridley '89, Deputy Commandant Training

 Colonel Mitchell Fridley was born and raised in Alleghany County and is a 1985 graduate of Alleghany High School.
 He graduated from VMI in 1989 with a B.A. in Biology and was commissioned a second lieutenant in the U.S. Army Military Intelligence Corps.

-Colonel Fridley's first duty station was the 11th Armored Cavalry Regiment in Germany, where he also served several months in Kuwait during Desert Storm.
-After graduating from the Military Intelligence Advance Course at Fort Huachuca, Arizona, he served a tour as a Battalion Intelligence Officer in the First Cavalry Division at Fort Hood, Texas.
+Col. Fridley’s first duty station was with the 11th Armored Cavalry Regiment in Germany where he served as a Squadron Intelligence Officer and as a Ground Surveillance Radar Platoon leader.
+He also served several months in Kuwait during Desert Storm with the 11th ACR.
+Col. Fridley then served a three-year tour as a Battalion Intelligence Officer in the 3-8 Mustang Battalion of the First Cavalry Division at Fort Hood, Texas.

-Colonel Fridley worked one year as the Commandant of Massanutten Military Academy in Woodstock, Virginia before coming to VMI as an assistant commandant in the summer of 2001.
+Upon return from Saudi Arabia, Col. Fridley worked one year as the Commandant of Massanutten Military Academy in Woodstock, Virginia before coming to Virginia Military Institute as the Assistant Commandant for Administration and Logistics in the summer of 2001.
+He currently serves as the Deputy Commandant for Operations at VMI.

-While serving as the Battalion S3 training and operations officer for 2/319th Army Reserve battalion in Salem, Virginia, Colonel Fridley was mobilized for Operation Iraqi Freedom.
-He deployed to Baghdad, Iraq as an assistant Operations Officer for Force Management and planning with the Multi-national Security Transition Command from August 2005 to July 2006.
+In 2004, Col. Fridley returned to the Army Reserve and was mobilized for Operation Iraqi Freedom and deployed to Baghdad, Iraq as the assistant J3 Operations Officer with the Multi-national Security Transition Command from August 2005 to July 2006.